ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

    "/lustre/f2/pdata/ncep/UFS_SRW_App/develop/input_model_data/<model_type>/<data_type>/<YYYYMMDDHH>/"

-For **WCOSS** systems, edit ``config.sh`` with these WCOSS-specific parameters, and use a valid WCOSS project code for the account parameter:
+On **WCOSS** systems, edit ``config.sh`` with these WCOSS-specific parameters, and use a valid WCOSS project code for the account parameter:

 .. code-block:: console